Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Future Features ###

-- Being able to select the speed difficulty level you begin on so you don't always have to start from easy mode if you have completed the game a few times.
+- Player being able to select the starting speed of the game.

-- Player being able to create an account to log username, chosen avatar and Highest Score so multiple players can play on the one device
+- Player being able to create an account to log username, chosen avatar and Highest Score so multiple players can play on one device.

-- Being able to choose an avatar to play as.
+- Being able to choose an avatar on the Home page.
 The initial avatar images I had thought of are the four infamous stretching room paintings and will appeal to any fan of the attraction.

 ![IMAGE OF STRETCH ROOM PORTRAITS](/assets/images/readme/stretchroomportraits.png)

-- Unlock rewards for e.g after specific highest scores or game played 5, 10, 15 times the reward could be
+- Unlock rewards for after specific targets such as specific highest scores or game played 5, 10, 15 times the reward could be:
  - play as other characters like the hitchhiking ghosts.
+ - additional facts about the attraction.

-- Additional music to trigger with the highest score and winning modals.
+- Additional music e.g. on the home page, triggered with the highest score and winning modals.

 ### Features Left to Implement ###

+Unfortunately, as I was working on the project I was having difficulty implementing all the features and ideas shown in my Wireframes to a standard I was happy with.
+As removing these features would not majorly impact the player's experience I decided to remove them from my current game and list them as features left to implement.
+In particular, I would like to include:

+**Home page**

 - Avatar selection.

 - Username input.

+**Game page**

-- Dashboard to left of game storing:
+- Dashboard to the left of the game page storing:
 1. Username
 2. Avatar
 3. Difficulty Level